sike25/interpretability/02_Explaining_Predictions/zhou_cam_analysis.md

 4. Breaking new ground

 **What are the weaknesses?**
-The feed-forward layers on models have to be removed before this technique can be applied.
+1. The feed-forward layers on models have to be removed before this technique can be applied.
-Their description of CAM was difficult to follow.
+2. Their description of CAM was difficult to follow.
-Fully supervised methods still outperform their weakly supervised one.
+3. Fully supervised methods still outperform their weakly supervised one.

 **What are some significant follow up work from this paper?
 How do they differ from this paper?**

+Grad-CAM: Why did you say that?, 2016
+Introduces gradient-weighted CAMs for more transparency

+Eigen-CAM: Class Activation Map using Principal Components, 2020
+Uses PCA to more simply and more intuitively calculate CAMs

+Relevance-cam: Your model already knows where to look, 2021
+Works on using intermediate convolutional layers along with the final one